 Conventional Oil and Gas

-In this strategic theme, we have been improving cash margins through operational excellence, a relentless focus on controlling operating costs, and unlocking value and resources through new deals with host governments.
+In 2015, we launched a transformation initiative to improve the efficiency of our projects by operating assets more safely, reliably and cost-effectively.
+We have been improving our operating cash flow through operational excellence, a relentless focus on controlling operating costs and unlocking value and resources through new deals with host governments.

 Since 2015 we have been high-grading and simplifying the portfolio through a series of divestments, focusing efforts on key assets with running room and longevity.
 We have divested some assets in the UK North Sea and Norway, while exiting business in Denmark, Ireland and Gabon.
 We intend to continue making strategic divestments in order to concentrate on core countries and competitive growth opportunities.

 Selective expansion of existing and new positions allows us to offset the impact of divestments and sustain free cash flow for the coming decades.
 In recent years we have secured agreements with governments to unlock more value from existing discovered positions, for example in Brunei, Malaysia, Nigeria and Oman.
 These agreements have been key to the strength of Conventional Oil and Gas and are enabling us to grow in many of the countries in which we are present.
 Our portfolio has a deep resource base of commercial resources, providing attractive opportunities for infill drilling and debottlenecking.